geekan/MetaGPT-docs/src/guide/get_started/quickstart.md

 ## Develop software with a one-line requirement
 >Note:
 >
->Below is a breakdown of the [software startup example](https://github.com/geekan/MetaGPT/blob/main/startup.py).
+>Below is a breakdown of the [software startup example](https://github.com/geekan/MetaGPT/blob/main/metagpt/startup.py).
 If you install MetaGPT with the git clone approach, simply run
 >```
->python startup.py --idea "write a cli blackjack game"
+>metagpt --idea "write a cli blackjack game"
 >```
 Now, let's get started!
 We will create a team of agents to write software based on one line of our instruction.